Motors: 8 Neverest 40s

 Our Build Journey

-For our drivetrain, we use 4 motors, each connected to an Andymark mecanum wheels which allows us to translate sideways when moving.
+For our drivetrain, we use 4 motors, each connected to a GoBilda Mecanum wheel with Andymark bearing rollers, which allows us to translate sideways when moving.
 The whole drivetrain has been redesigned in order to keep everything as flat and as low to the ground as possible to save space for other mechanisms.
-We utilize custom fabricated metal to make our drivetrain as strong and robust as possible and we mount our control systems flat against the drivetrain.
+We utilize custom water-jet cut metal to make our drivetrain as strong and robust as possible and we mount our control systems flat against the drivetrain.
 It is geared 20:1.